DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 * `SqlClient` (SQL Server)
 * `Sqlite`

-This enables you to disable specific ADO.NET integrations if required.
+This allows you to disable specific ADO.NET integrations if required.
 [See our documentation for a complete list of supported integration IDS](https://docs.datadoghq.com/tracing/setup_overview/compatibility_requirements/dotnet-core/#integrations).

-This change also removes the now-obsolete `TracerSettings.AdoNetExcludedTypes` setting, and corresponding environment variable `DD_TRACE_ADONET_EXCLUDED_TYPES`.
-Replace usages of these (for an example integration ID `MyIntegrationId`) with `TracerSettings.Integrations["MyIntegrationId"].Enabled` and `DD_TRACE_MyIntegrationId_ENABLED` respectively:
+This change also removes the now-obsolete `TracerSettings.AdoNetExcludedTypes` setting and the corresponding environment variable `DD_TRACE_ADONET_EXCLUDED_TYPES`.
+Replace usages of these with `TracerSettings.Integrations["<INTEGRATION_NAME>"].Enabled` and `DD_TRACE_<INTEGRATION_NAME>_ENABLED`, respectively:

 ```csharp
 using Datadog.Trace;